chantelwetzel-noaa/data_summary/doc/_main.md

 # Rougheye/Blackspotted rockfish
  The most recent assessment of Rougheye/Blackspotted rockfish was a full assessment conducted in 2013.
 Across available data, Rougheye/Blackspotted rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 49,275 length observations, 2,487 age readings, and 15,062 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 45,399 length observations, 2,487 age readings, and 15,039 otoliths that are available to be aged.
-In California, since 2000, a total of 1,020 length observations, 0 age readings, and 386 otoliths have been collected In Oregon, since 2000, a total of 16,225 length observations, 724 age readings, and 14,653 otoliths have been collected In Washington, since 2000, a total of 28,154 length observations, 1,763 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 1,020 length observations, 0 age readings, and 386 otoliths have been collected.
+In Oregon, since 2000, a total of 16,225 length observations, 724 age readings, and 14,653 otoliths have been collected.
+In Washington, since 2000, a total of 28,154 length observations, 1,763 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 1,958 length observations, 962 age readings, and 675 otoliths that are available to be aged.